Cooperative education: In Germany

-The goal is to enable dual qualification of academic and skilled worker knowledge with a focus on high academic standards.
+The goal is to enable dual qualification of a tertiary degree and skilled worker knowledge.

 Delimitation to Vocational Training

-A cooperative study program is a combination of academic study at a university or vocational college and vocational education.
-The programs typically lead to a bachelor's degree.
-There are also a few Master's programs.
-Vocational training focuses on practical education.
-Trade schools focus on educating skilled workers.

-Development
+A dual study program combines study at a higher education institution with structured workplace learning at a partner company.

+The tertiary education sector in Germany comprises academic and non-academic educational institutions.
+A dual study program at an academic institution, such as universities, universities of applied sciences and some special universities of cooperative education (e.g. DHBW), grants academic degrees (typically a Bachelor's degree).
+Most universities of cooperative education are German Berufsakademien, which do not grant academic degrees but award state-recognised qualifications classified as equivalent to academic degrees.

+Depending on the specific program structure, dual students can also earn a recognized vocational qualification in training-integrated models.

+University of cooperative education (Berufsakademie)

 The first cooperative education programs, in terms of studies with integrated practical phases, started in 1970.
-The next step was the foundation of a new tertiary education institution, a vocational university.
+The next step was the foundation of a new tertiary education institution, a university of cooperative education.
 That enabled the establishment of a cooperative study program, originally founded in Baden-Württemberg.
 More people had been graduating from high school with the highest school certificate: "Abitur".
 This had led to an increase in the number of students attending university and a decrease in the number of trainees and apprentices in vocational training.
 On one hand, companies were apprehensive about a lack of skilled workers.
 On the other hand, there was a need for more experienced workers which were not provided by vocational training, while universities could not provide skilled worker qualifications.

-In 1995, the standing conference of education ministers of the 16 German states declared vocational universities as equivalent to universities of applied sciences.
+In 1995, the standing conference of education ministers of the 16 German states declared universities of cooperative education as equivalent to universities of applied sciences.

 In 1996, the science council recommended an increased focus on cooperative education.
 There were 45 cooperative programs in 1995, and the number increased to 100 by the year 2000.

-In 2004, the conference of education ministers declared vocational universities' degrees as equivalent to a bachelor's degree from a traditional university.
+In 2004, the conference of education ministers declared degrees from universities of cooperative education as equivalent to a bachelor's degree from traditional universities.

+Baden-Württemberg's universities of cooperative education were merged into an academic institution, the Baden-Württemberg Cooperative State University (DHBW), in 2009 and were therefore allowed to grant academic degrees.
+Other universities of cooperative education were also approved as state universities.

+Academic dual study programs

+In contrast to cooperative education programs at universities of cooperative education, an academic dual study program at a university of applied sciences, university and those transformed academic universities of cooperative education (e.g. DHBW) combines the practical experience inside a company with an academic university degree.
+Dual students typically alternate between attending the university and working at a partner company.